Nothing about this calendar is normal.

 Of course, each tribe is given credit for the names from their traditions.

-There is no official governing body charged with regulating the “real” moon names.
+There is no official governing body charged with regulating which are “real” moon names.
 Naming the moons has been common to cultures and traditions throughout the world for the very practical reason that it was useful in marking what was important to them at that time of year.
 The same can apply to you and me today.

 So there is space in each month for you to name the moon based on what is happening then in your local area.
 I hope this simple act will enhance your connection with the outside world with a gentle reminder to notice the changes that make this bit of year different from the last bit.